Posts

 Image

-Welcome to Ivanhoe Villas Ivanhoe Villas debuted in late September 1970, as Sunset Homes began diversifying its designs to meet the needs of modern buyers.
-These 98 zero lot-line homes were a bold step forward: semidetached units with just one shared wall, offering the feel of a detached home but with less upkeep.
+Ivanhoe Villas debuted in late September 1970, as Sunset Homes began diversifying its designs to meet the needs of modern buyers.
+These 104 zero lot-line homes were a bold step forward: semidetached units with just one shared wall, offering the feel of a detached home but with less upkeep.
+These homes were so successful, they sold out in just eight months.
+From a September 1970 Oakland Tribune ad announcing the grand opening of Ivanhoe Villas.
+Where are Ivanhoe Villas in Livermore?
 Set within the desirable Sunset East neighborhood, Ivanhoe Villas catered to buyers seeking an affordable, low-maintenance lifestyle—without compromising on location or architectural style.
-Map of the Ivanhoe Villas community in Livermore’s Sunset East neighborhood.
-A new kind of suburban home Sunset Homes marketed Ivanhoe Villas as “a totally new concept in suburban living.”
-These compact homes were carefully arranged to maximize privacy and space efficiency.
-Garages were placed at the rear of the lot—evoking older design traditions—but without alley access, the result was long driveways that reduced green space.
-While the tradeoff in lawn space was notable, the desig...
+Annotated aerial map of the Ivanhoe Villas tract in the Sunset East neighborhood in Livermore, California.
+Base imagery from Google Maps.
+Selling the tract Sunset Homes marketed Ivanhoe Villas as “a totally new concept in suburban living.”
+These compact homes were carefully arranged to maximize privacy and space effic...

 Image